underscoreio/essential-slick/src/pages/joins.md

 Hopefully you're now in a position where you can unpick this:

-* We join on messages, room and user to be able to display the room and and user name.
+* We join on messages, room and user to be able to display the room title and user name.
 * The value passed into the `groupBy` will be determined by the join.
 * The result of the `groupBy` is the columns for the grouping, which is a tuple of the room title and the user's name.
-* We select just the columns we want: room, user and the number of rows
+* We select just the columns we want: room, user and the number of rows.
 * For fun we've thrown in a `sortBy` to get the results in room order.